Pinperepette/italian_sentiment/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-For more information and detailed usage instructions, please refer to the documentation.
+For more information and detailed usage instructions, please refer to the LICENSE file.